Xtablish/stac/README.md

 # stac
-ML AI for language detection and communication
+Android Application for language translation and communication